sbackham/sbackham/README.md

 <h2 align="center">Hi 👋, I'm Sirena!</h2>
 <h3 align="center">A passionate full-stack developer with with a strong focus on front end dev and AI/ML applications. </h3>

+- 🎓 University of Iowa alum with a B.S.E. in Computer Science and Engineering
+-
+- 💻 Full Stack Developer | Front-End Focused | Problem Solver
+-
 - 🌱 I’m currently learning **AWS Bedrock, and application containerizing (with Docker!)**

 - 💬 Ask me about **my Senior capstone project or my past AI projects!**